hannesbarbez/BarbezDotEu.VideoHost/README.md

 # BarbezDotEu.VideoHost
-Contains base logic (DTOs, enumerations, equality comparers, ...)  related to video hosting services.
+Contains base logic (DTOs, enumerations, equality comparers, ...) that can be used in the context of internet-based video hosting services.